Definition

 Week 2: fix the top content and entity gaps on money pages.

-Week 3: publish citable comparison/proof assets.
+Week 3: publish citable comparison/source improvements.

 Week 4: monitor deltas and iterate.